eda-ricercatore/boilerplate-code/README.md

 # boilerplate-code

 *C++1y* boilerplate code for my open source software projects.
-It will include implementations of common data structures and algorithms, including those for electronic design automation (such as AND-Inverter Graphs and Binary Decision Diagrams)
+It will include implementations of common data structures and
+	algorithms, including those for electronic design automation (such as AND-Inverter Graphs and Binary Decision Diagrams).

 ## Currently Implemented Data Structures and Algorithms
 - Graph: Directed graphs, such as AIGs and BDDs.
 - Heap: min heap, max heap, Fibonacci heap (important for fast implementations of graph algorithms), and binomial heaps.
 - Trees: binary search trees, self-balancing trees, and combinations thereof (e.g., AVL trees and red-black trees)
 - Stack

 [Note: The priority queue is available from the C++ STL.]